KrzaQ/cppformat/README.md

-# What is this?!
+# What is this?
 - - -
 A web wrapper for clang-format.
+You can see it in action [here](http://format.krzaq.cc/).

 # Installation
 - - -